On this page

 The credibility flywheel

-Something happens when a founder publishes consistently over time that's difficult to predict and impossible to manufacture on demand.
 Opportunities start arriving that weren't solicited.
 Speaking invitations.
 Podcast bookings.
 Inbound partnership conversations.
 Press requests.
 None of these came from a specific post — they came from the accumulated weight of showing up.
+A journalist who's seen your name three times in the last month calls you for a quote instead of your competitor.
+A conference organizer who follows you on LinkedIn puts you on the shortlist for a panel.

 This is what makes consistent B2B content marketing feel like an overnight success to people watching from the outside.
-To the founder who built it, it was months of work that felt like it wasn't doing anything — until suddenly it was doing everything.
-The flywheel doesn't start spinning immediately.
-But it does start spinning.
+To the founder who built it, it was months of work that felt like it wasn't doing anything, until suddenly it was doing everything.

 Five things founders who publish consistently do differently